 By training as a teacher of science, specialising in physics, you can be key to enabling young people to explore the fascinating world of physics.
 You can help them understand how physics is fundamental to everyday life and that it isn’t as hard to understand as its reputation might lead them to believe!

-You’ll look at strategies and techniques to make the subject accessible, whether you’re leading practical experiments in electricity or introducing topics like astrophysics and nuclear physics.
+You will look at strategies and techniques to make the subject accessible, whether you are leading practical experiments in electricity or introducing topics like astrophysics and nuclear physics.

 This relationship, between theory and practice, alongside a variety of contrasting school experiences, ensures that you are offered a well-rounded teacher education preparing you to work in any school setting.

-Your course will feature a range of modules and the opportunity to get plenty of hands-on practice in local schools with support from colleagues in the school partnership and experienced University tutors.
+Your course will feature a range of modules with support from colleagues in our Teaching School Alliance and experienced University tutors.

 You will be required to attend one interview.
 Interviews include:

 - potential / suitability to be a good teacher

 - robustness to cope with the demands of the course

 The main placement school for an applicant is discussed at interview, so that individual requirements can be taken into account.
 With most of our schools being located in or near the Birmingham area, travel time is not usually a problem.